Bibliography

 Critical Analysis

-The illustrations on white backgrounds creates more focus towards the animals in each page.
+The illustrations on white backgrounds creates more focus

 Overall, Jenkins and Page provide a unique perspective on animals with accuracy as well as readable to different levels of readers.